Skip to content

 4. Develop a deep relationship with your customer

-By developing a deep relationship with the customer, we were able to take elements of our strategy to them, either formally or over a Kopi-O (Nanyang coffee).
+By developing a deep relationship with the customer, we could take elements of our strategy to them, formally or over a Kopi-O (Nanyang coffee).

 Checking if: